LEARNING GUIDE FOR:

-What could change if everyone moves closer to the center of the ring?
+What could change if everyone moves closer to the center?
 Another option: Draw Cesar's and students' moral universes as a Venn diagram without concentric circles.
 Ask: what are the overlapping areas?

 Dr. Martin Luther King famously said, "The arc of the moral universe is long, but it bends toward justice."
 An additional exercise would have students make a diagram for their parents or grandparents's moral consideration and discuss any differences between those and their own.
 Also, students can graph other leaders like Dr. Martin Luther King - or even Emma Gonzalez!